danbev/learning-iot/doc/osclloscope.md

 the setting to specify the type, which can be at the edge, and we can also specify that we want to trigger on raising or falling edge (this is done further down in the Slope section).

 In the case of I2C SCL should be high and then pulled low, so I think it makes sense to trigger on the falling edge.
+Now the signal I'm seeing (not sure if this is correct at the moment) is not a square wave.
+We can use a trigger to get a stable view of the wave (instead of one that is moving around all over the place).
+This trigger should be at the middle of the wave.

 ### Volts/Div
 This nob is available for both channels and what this allows us to do is to